 We can keep up to 2^{32} different versions of the file system (due to the 32-bit version number).
-We also provide interfaces for users to delete snapshots manually, or set up preserve flags and time of effective to delete old and unwanted snapshots while maintaining the important ones.
-For most file systems, taking snapshots at such high frequency automatically and preserving a lot of snapshots hurt the I/O performance and waste a large amount of space, but SFST creates space-efficient snapshots that imposes little overhead in snapshotting and I/O performance.
+For most file systems, taking snapshots at a high frequency automatically reduces the I/O performance and occupies a large amount of memory space, while SFST creates space-efficient snapshots that imposes little overhead in snapshotting and I/O performance.

-4.1.1.
-Snapshot Creation.
+4.1.2.
+Snapshot creation